GetStream/stream-chat-swift/docusaurus/docs/iOS/components/message-layout-options-resolver.md

     override func optionsForMessage(
         at indexPath: IndexPath,
         in channel: ChatChannel,
-        with messages: AnyRandomAccessCollection<ChatMessage>
+        with messages: AnyRandomAccessCollection<ChatMessage>,
+        appearance: Appearance
     ) -> ChatMessageLayoutOptions {
-        var options = super.optionsForMessage(at: indexPath, in: channel, with: messages)
+        var options = super.optionsForMessage(at: indexPath, in: channel, with: messages, appearance: appearance)

         // Remove the message options that are not needed in our case options.remove([